 Saturday, 23rd November at 2.00 pm St Paul's Sale M33 7YA

-Four volunteers from a wide range of ages took part in this event, assisted by Ken Fayle, Ed McHale, Kevin Drury, Derek Sharples and others.
-A meeting which could usefully be repeated next season, with wider publicity.
+"De-mystifying the Organ" Four volunteers from a wide range of ages took part in this event, assisted by Ken Fayle, Ed McHale, Kevin Drury, Derek Sharples and others.
+It was felt that this was a meeting which could usefully be repeated next season, with wider publicity.

 Saturday, 18th January 2.30 pm